pytorch/xla/docs/torchbench.md

 Our benchmarking scripts allow for the specification of XLA (actual compiler) flags by passing `--xla-flags=<actual-flags-list>`.
 By default, we run without any specific flags.

+## Nightly CI

+Every night, we run Torchbench as described in this document in our Nightly CI.
+Specifically, we run the following configurations for inference and training, using the default for the options not mentioned:

+- on TPU: dynamo and non-dynamo
+- on GPU: eager, inductor, dynamo, and non-dynamo

 [1]: https://github.com/pytorch/benchmark
 [2]: https://github.com/pytorch/pytorch/blob/main/benchmarks/dynamo/torchbench.py